LASA-Student-Council/Website/2021/Mascot-Voting/index.md

 </figure>

 ## Design 13
+**Note: although hard to see in this picture, the letters of this design are a word cloud of everybody's name**
 <figure>
   <img src="/images/T-shirt designs (14).png" alt="this is a placeholder image">
 </figure>
-**Note: although hard to see, the letters of this design are a word cloud of everybody's name**

 ## Design 14
+**Note: there is no back for this design, so please consider it as one design element to be incorporated into a t-shirt.**
 <figure>
   <img src="/images/T-shirt designs (15).png" alt="this is a placeholder image">
 </figure>